codeforamerica/uswds/views/components/button.md

 <!-- SOURCE -->

 {% capture usage %}{{ url_uswds }}{{ url_uswds_usage }}{% endcapture %}
-{% render 'source.md', name: 'button', nice: 'Button', theme: false, usage: usage, config: config %}
+{% render 'source.md', name: 'button', nice: title, usage: usage, javascript: 'enables links that are styled as buttons to be invoked using the space bar.', config: config %}